NexPlayer/Android-SDK/freewheel.md

 ## Using the FreeWheel Client Module

-From version 6.15 of the NexPlayer™ SDK, a new module has been added to make it easier to integrate FreeWheel into applications with NexPlayer™.
+From version 6.15 of the NexPlayer SDK, a new module has been added to make it easier to integrate FreeWheel into applications with NexPlayer.

-For more information on how to use the NexPlayer™ SDK with FreeWheel, please see: `NexFreeWheelClient`
+For more information on how to use the NexPlayer SDK with FreeWheel, please see: `NexFreeWheelClient`

 ## Class Documentation

 ### NexFreeWheelClient Class Reference

-This class allows the FreeWheel client module to be easily integrated into the NexPlayer™ SDK.
+This class allows the FreeWheel client module to be easily integrated into the NexPlayer SDK.

 In order to integrate the FreeWheel client module, please do the following: